temporalio/documentation/kb/python-sandbox-environmnet.md

 Checks compare the against the fully qualified path to the item.

-To remove this restriction, see the following example.
+For example, to remove a restriction on `datetime.date.today()`, see the following example.

 ```python
 my_restrictions = dataclasses.replace(